citiususc/Linguakit/README.md

 * **Language recognition** (parameter `recog`): Returns the language of the input text: `en`, `es`, `pt`, `gl`, `gz` (agal galician variety), `fr`, `eu`, `ca`, `bn` (bengali), `ur` (urdu), `hi` (hindi), ta (tamil).
 This module is also used by other modules to recognize the language before processing  (only for the supported languages: `pt`, `en`, `es`, `gl`).

 * **Tokenizer** (parameter `tok`): Returns a tokenized text.
 Parameter `-split` splits word contractions and verb clitics.
 Parameter `-sort` ranks tokens by frequency.

+* **Sentence segmentation** (parameter `seg`): Returns a sentence per line.
+Sentence segmentation is the problem of dividing a string of written language into its component sentences.

 * **Keyword in context** (parameter `kwic`): Returns a target word in context (window: 10 tokens).
 Option `-tokens` returns tokens as context.
 This module requires the keyword to be searched as an additional argument.